Legal-AI-Assistant/Name-Entity-Recognition-for-Indian-Law/README.md

 The solution is trained using large dataset of Judgments from Supreme Court of India and various High Court to extract named entities and their relationship.

 The solution uses Natural Language Processing Technique called Name Entity Recognition to extract Name Entities and has been trained on a large datasets.

+The solution can be used to find related Judgements, Acts, Articles, Order, Citiation and Rules and also support Natural Language Query to search across a huge database of Indian Legal Documents.

 The solution can be invoked using an API at a marginal cost.